eoanodea/mern-music-emotions/README.md

 # MERN Stack Music Emotions App

+### Description

+An application which is capable of uploading and streaming audio files, which a user can select a reaction to.
+The reaction tracks the point of the audio file where the user chose to react, and which audio file it's related to.

-A starter pack for a server side rendered MERN (MongoDB, Express.js, React.js Node.js) application written in TypeScript
+The application is a server side rendered MERN (MongoDB, Express.js, React.js Node.js) application written in TypeScript.

+### Demo
+A live demo of the application can be found here - http://music-app.wspace.ie/

 #### What you need to run this code